spinnaker/spinnaker.io/content/en/docs/guides/user/canary/_index.md

 linkTitle: "Canary analysis"
 weight:
 description: >
-  Canary is a deployment process in which a change is partially rolled out then evaluated against the current deployment (baseline) to ensure that the new deployment is operating at least as well as the old.
+  Automated canary analysis lets you partially roll out a change then evaluate it against the current deployment to assess its performance.
 ---